 By default, ModelSim will only log an object’s value at the start and at the end of a timestep.
 You will not be able to see beyond delta cycle +1 without changing the configuration file.

 To make ModelSim show all delta cycles, “WLFCollapseMode = 0” must be set in the modelsim.ini file as shown below.
 The modelsim.ini file is located in the folder where you installed ModelSim.

 Remember to restart ModelSim after changing the ini file.

 Waveform with delta cycles expanded

 In most simulators, it is possible to view delta cycle delays in the waveform.
-In ModelSim you can do this by enabling “Expanded Time Deltas Mode”.
+In ModelSim, you can do this by enabling “Expanded Time Deltas Mode”.
 Then, while placing the cursor on the transition you want to examine, press “Expand Time At Active Cursor”.
-After zooming in sufficiently, delta cycle delays should be visible:
+After zooming in closely, delta cycle delays should be visible:

 The above waveform shows delta cycles on the

 Sig1 signal from the previous code example.

 Delta cycles as a result of sensitivity lists

 We now know that a delta cycle delay will be produced if signal values have changed when the program hits a Wait statement.
 But what about processes with sensitivity lists?